thorerismann/climate-python/README.md

 Weekly solutions provided in R and Python

 ## Data
-Data files are not included in this repository for size reasons.
-They are available in the Drive Folder here:
+Data files are generally not included in this repository for size reasons.

-## Master thesis
-Check out my master thesis here ^^ :